belkapp/search-x-shopify-docs/Display/custom-html.md

 | `imageHtml` | `string` | This string is our image html for `entity` or `style`.
 You can use this or generate your own.
 | `priceHtml` | `string` | This string is our price html for `entity` or `style`.
 You can use this or generate your own.
 We respect selected currency and Shopify's conversion.
 We are working on supporting Shopify's new country/currency mapping, but their API responses are not yet ready.
 | `quickshopHtml` | `string` | This string is our quickshop button html.
 You can use this or generate your own.

+Your declared function should return a string of html.

 ### Code Example